tinkledotty/Time-Series-Forecasting-Models-Comparison/README.md

 # About
 First attempt in machine learning on Time series forecasting.

+This is part of a project intented to determine the performance between traditional forecasting methods and machine learning algorithms in time-series forecasting.

 ## Objective of the project

 A comparison between machine learning algorithms and traditional forecasting methods to predict the store sales on data from a large grocery retailer.